vinayakashegde1999/computerDatabaseCypres/README.md

 # computerDatabase UI automation with Cypress
-** Notes This is not Production ready code and this is only used for showing technical ability For testing purpose , Please take care extra care when running with multiple tests **
+#  Note:  This is not Production ready code and this is only used for showing technical ability For testing purpose , Please take care extra care when running with multiple tests **

 During Development below are installed in deployment env Node version : v10.16.3